br-automation-com/mappView-User/README.md

 * Import export user information

+The sample supports up to 3 concurrent client connections.
+While the task itself can only execute one command at a time the commands are executed so fast that this should not be an issue.
+The refresh command may take longer but the response data is distributed to all seesions.
 The task and mappView visualization use an interface to communicate that can also be used to trigger functions external.
 The structure looks as follows:

 ArUser
 * CMD -> Used to trigger commands like create user, change password, ...
 A command is triggered by setting it to true, when the command is finished the task will reset the command.
 This indicates that the command is finished.
 Do not change any parameters or set another command until the previous command is finished.